DanielTal1/server-try/README.md

 The server side was build using ASP.NET with entity framework to manage the database of the chat.
 In addition the server includes a rating system that was build with MVC and a service that uses a static list with Dependency Injection.

-## You are currently in the repository of the client side
+## You are currently in the repository of the server side

 ## How to run
 The client and server sides need to be run separately.